-Two Dimensional games order two distinct sets of items.
+Two Dimensional games order two distinct sets of items (technically, there’s three dimensions).
 Here’s an example:

 - A stylist has 12 customers and only room for one each day.
 He can take either men or women.